Medically reviewed by Drugs.com. Last updated on Apr 12, 2022.

 - Iron overload—Use is not recommended in patients with this condition.

 A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given through a needle placed in one of your veins.
+This medicine is given through a needle placed into one of your veins.
+It must be given slowly, so the needle will have to stay in place for at least 15 minutes.
+Your doctor may need you to stay for at least 30 minutes after receiving the medicine to check for unwanted effects.
 A second dose will be given 3 to 8 days after your first dose.

 It is very important that your doctor check your progress at regular visits to make sure that this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

-This medicine may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+This medicine may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Call your doctor right away if you have a rash, itching, hoarseness, lightheadedness, dizziness, or fainting, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.

-Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position suddenly.
-These symptoms are more likely to occur when you begin using this medicine, or when the dose is increased.
+Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
+These symptoms are more likely to occur when you begin receiving this medicine or when the dose is increased.